Token Types

 tip

 OAuth tokens suit interactive user sessions.
-For API integrations, use long-lived Access Tokens instead.
+For API integrations, use Access Tokens instead.

 Access Tokensโ

-Access Tokens are long-lived JWTs for server-side integrations โ the recommended authentication method for backend systems, scripts, and third-party applications.
+Access Tokens are JWTs for server-side integrations โ the recommended authentication method for backend systems, scripts, and third-party applications.
+You can set an expiry when creating a token; tokens created without one stay valid until revoked.
 See Access Tokens for full management details.

 How They Workโ